deSumitraPutra/spring-batch-use-case/README.md

 # Basic Migration

 ## Summary
-In this case I want to copy data from a database source to my team database.
+In this case I want to copy some table from main database into worker database, run stored procedure in worker database and write back to main database the result.
+Of course this includes side effect like error, notification and database flagging.

+This pattern allow main database to focus on serving data to client while worker database can run heavy query or aggregation.

 ## Setup
 - Database connector: JDBC only
 - Spring Batch Metadata: H2
-- Databases: Oracle(source), SQL Server(destination)
+- Databases: main-database(sql-server), worker-database(sql-server)
 - Initiator: Kafka Listener
-- Executor: ThreadPoolTaskExecutor
+- Executor: ThreadPoolTaskExecutor(dynamic async)
-- Kafka topic: 'ETL' with only one partition(well for now)
+- Kafka topic: 'TRANSFORM' with only one partition(well for now)

 ## Flow
-1. A service called ms-etl has API `POST /etls` that can send an ETL requests to kafka with topic 'ETL'.
+1. A service called ms-etl has API `POST /transforms` that send requests to kafka with topic 'TRANSFORM'.
-2. A consumer called worker-staging-data listen to 'ETL' topic.
+2. A consumer called worker-transformer listen to 'TRANSFORM' topic.
 And convert the message into POJO.
 3. Listener method find a job based on message received and launch the job using JobLauncher instance.
 4. A job launched!.
 First step set status of EtlItem into RUNNING.